Affordable Weapons & Firearms Offences Lawyers in Ottawa

 Solomon Friedman Ottawa Ontarion Firearms Advocate

-As a sportsman, target shooter and firearms advocate, Solomon is uniquely positioned to understand the issues faced by firearms owners.
+As a sportsman, target shooter and firearms advocate, Solomon Friedman is an expert, uniquely positioned to understand the issues faced by firearms owners.

 Solomon Friedman attended the University of Ottawa, Faculty of Common Law, where he graduated magna cum laude.
 Upon graduation, he was selected to clerk at the Supreme Court of Canada for the Honourable Mr. Justice Morris Fish.
 He is called to the Bar of Ontario.